OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 </script>
 ~~~

-This shader get a position as input attribute.
-The output is simply this position completed by a 4th component.
+This shader get the vertex position as input attribute.
+The output of the vertex shader is the variable gl_Position.
+It represents the position of the current vertex after beeing transformed by the shader.
+Here the output is simply the position vector completed by a 4th component.

-Here is our first fragment shader :
+Now let's look at our fragment shader :

 ~~~
 <script id="fshader" type="x-shader/x-fragment">